it-workshop/caroline/README.md

     cmake ..

-or
+or, if you want to build project with ninja build system.

     cmake -G Ninja ..

-if you want to build project with ninja build system.

 Build project.